suchialex/CINS3002-HW08/instructions.md

     ✅ Modify modify_name()
   </summary>

-  - Inside the if block, after calculating the new name using calls to the validate_first_name and validate_last_name functions
+  - Inside the if block, after calculating the new name (using calls to the validate_first_name and validate_last_name functions)
-  - Then we find the appropriate dictionary element using employee_id (converted to integer) as the key and store it in a variable, say `found_employee`
+  - We find the appropriate dictionary element using employee_id (converted to integer) as the key and store it in a variable, say `found_employee`
-  - using this found_employee object, call the set_name method by passing the new name as argument
+  - Using this found_employee object, call the set_name method by passing the new name as argument
 </details>
 </details>